-Proceeding of the provided information on confounding factors such as socioeconomic status, daily physical activity and malnutrition.
-Wird Diversion of the partial pressure of oxygen is reduced by ~50% compared with sea level.
-Numerous studies have investigated the physical and clinical consequences of residence of the physiological and clinical consequences of the physiological iological and clinical consequences of residence at high altitude.
-Distinct physiological phenotypes with increased haematocrit (Hct) and haemoglobin (Hb) concentration exist in some, but not all, high altitude popula-tions.^{1 2} Despite the remarkably challenging environment, residing at high altitudes does not reduce life expectancy,3 which may be g. in some, but not all, high altitude populapartly ascribed to acquired genetic traits.4 employer(s)) 2020.
-Re-use permitted under CC BY-NC.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+Proceedings of the partial pressure of oxygen is reduced by ~50% compared with sea level.
+Numerous studies have investigated the physiological and clinical consequences of resident of the partial pressure of oxygen is dence at high altitude.
+Distinct physiological and clinical consequences of resident of the partial pressure of oxygen is dence at high altitude.
+Distinct physiological and iological and clinical consequences of residence at high altitude.
+Distinct physiological simi phenotypes with increased haematocrit (Hct) and haemoglobin (Hb) concentration exist in some, but not all, high altitude popula-tions.^{1 2} Despite the remarkably challenging popula-environment, residing at high altitudes does not reduce life expectancy,3 which may be $\mathbf{\underline{G}}$ partly ascribed to acquired genetic traits.4 nbn@nexs.ku.dk end of article.